 Recently, I got zapped on Nostr by a bot called Zappr.
 The amount I received was less than $.01, but the accompanying note contained a link to the bot and its creator.
 This tiny gift contains an invaluable lesson, when it comes to the future of advertising and Nostr’s true potential.

-A Zap is a microtransaction via the Bitcoin Lighting network, where users of the social media protocol Nostr can send any amount of Sats (1 Bitcoin = 100,000,000 Satoshis or Sats for short).
+For those who don’t know what a Zap is, here is a short explanation: A Zap is a microtransaction via the Bitcoin Lighting network, where users of the social media protocol Nostr can send any amount of Sats (1 Bitcoin = 100,000,000 Satoshis or Sats for short).
+This feature looks and works very similar to a combination of a like and a reply, but receives more prominence in most Nostr clients, thanks to the monetary value attached to it.

 Essentially, a Zap is a way to show appreciation for a creator and help finance the creator via the v4v (value for value) principle.
 At least that was the intention behind the feature, but it is also the most powerful advertising tool in human history.

 Nostr works by using relays and clients instead of a centralized platform.
 A relay is an entry point into the Nostr network, where users can both post their content and download the content from others.
+In the client, this content is then presented via a social media style interface, with most current interfaces taking heavy design inspiration from Twitter.

 Any user can choose as many relays as they want simultaneously and even run their own.
 And thanks to the private and public key, the user owns the access to his account, not any of the clients.
 It is thus quite common for users to frequently switch between clients from entirely different developers.